• Home

 Best Choices:

-This coconut water uses Thai coconuts.
-Prices are steadily climbing on this brand (lately up to almost $5 a can from as low as $1 a can in 2021 – it’s not worth that price.)
+This coconut water uses Thai coconut.
+Prices are steadily climbing on this brand (lately over $5 a can from as low as $1 a can in 2021 – it’s not worth that price.)
 Re-tasted 2.22.

 5: Coco Goods: Carboard container, from Vietnam, 100% coconut water, no additives, no GMO’s.16.9oz. $.0.15 Fl/Oz.
 Sold cold.

-4. Harmless Harvest Coconut Water: sold in the cold case.
+4. Harmless Harvest Coconut Water: sold in a cold case.
 Plastic container, organic, no additives, cold high-pressure processed. $0.31/Fl Oz., the most expensive on our list.
 From Thailand.
 This water varies from an almost clear color to very pink, which they claim is from the antioxidants interacting with light.
 Over many tastings, we realized it varies widely from batch to batch.
+Re-tasted 10/2024

 Because of these differences from year to year, we feel this brand varies greatly between batches and is difficult to rate, so we re-taste every year.
 Your experience may vary.
-Tip: you can get this at Costco in boxes of six (larger size) for <$13.
+Tip: Now and then you can get this at Costco in boxes of six (larger size) for about $13.
 It hides in the refrigerated foods area.

 The Kirkland is so similar to Harmless Harvest and Trader Joe’s (next,) it’s hard to differentiate them.
 The color, mouthfeel, taste, etc. all are about the same.
 I suspect they are from the same wholesaler.
 For the price, it’s a bargain.
-Read the comments under Harmless Harvest below.
+Read the comments under Harmless Harvest above.
+When Costco doesn’t have this brand, it is usually replaced by Harmless Harvest.

 2. Trader Joe’s 100% Pure (cold case): Plastic container, organic, no additives, pasteurized, sold cold. $0.25/Fl Oz.
-Re-tasted 1/22 and moved up 4 places.
+From Thailand.
+Re-tasted 10/2024 and it moved up 4 places.
 Who knew?
-This is so close to the Harmless Harvest below, we aren’t sure it isn’t a product of the same company.
+This is so close to the Harmless Harvest below, that we aren’t sure it isn’t a product of the same company.
 Refreshing, quenching, clean – It’s a bargain.
-You’ll find it for about $2.39 in TJ’s cold case.
+You’ll find it for about $2.39 each in TJ’s cold case.

 Update history: